Get

 Are you looking for an affectionate, intelligent, energetic, and gorgeous dog?
 If so, the Springer Spaniel and the Cocker Spaniel fit the bill almost perfectly.
 Both breeds are beloved in the United States for their gentle nature, high energy levels, and big, beautiful eyes.

-These two popular working dog breeds are easy to train, have long, floppy ears, and make great pets and companions.
-They also look quite similar, and you’d be forgiven for mistaking one for the other if you weren’t an expert on the two breeds.
+These two popular working dogs are easy to train, have long, floppy ears, and make great pets and companions.
+They also look quite similar, so you’d be forgiven for mistaking one for the other if you aren’t a canine expert.

-There are several differences between the Springer and Cocker Spaniel that you need to know before you make your final choice.
-To discover those differences and learn much more about these wonderful dogs, read on!
+There are indeed several differences between the Springer and Cocker Spaniels that you should know before you make your final choice.
+To learn about these and much more about these wonderful dogs, read on!

 Visual Differences

-Springer Spaniel vs Cocker Spaniel - Visual Differences
+Dogster_Side by Side Comparison_Springer Spaniel vs Cocker Spaniel

 At a Glance